 Humminbird’s Dual Beam Plus gives you multiple options when it comes to finding structure, fish, and reading the bottom composition as well as contours.

 Dual-beam sonars also have variations in color to give the user feedback on the strength of the readings, which helps determine things like density in terms of weed growth, bottom composition, or size of an object.
 With the bottom or dense weeds and large fish typically reading as red, meaning solid echo returns.

-This compact device comes with a vertically aligned 4.3 inch display size.
+This compact device comes with a vertically aligned 4.3-inch display size.
 Whereas most fish finders are arranged horizontally, we think it is the right call for Humminbird to change the layout here in order to show as much of the water column as possible with a small screen size.
-It is a high quality screen with a good color range and backlit display that can be seen easily in light conditions ranging from direct sunlight to darkness.
+It is a high-quality screen with a good color range and a backlit display that can be seen easily in light conditions ranging from direct sunlight to darkness.